 Usage Rules: Only rectangular interconnects without missing conductor may be represented by a swath matrix.
-If the interconnect is nonrectangular or the pin field has missing pins then the matrix must describe the full interconnect and this keyword cannot be used.
+If the interconnect is non-rectangular or the pin field has missing pins then the matrix must describe the full interconnect and this keyword cannot be used.
 This keyword MUST be present if the number of rows in the matrix does not equal the number of pin names as given by the [ICM Pin Map] keyword used for this model.

-This keyword must appear between the [Begin ICM Model]/[End ICM Model] keyword pair.
+The [ICM Swath Parameters] keyword may appear multiple times in the file, however it may appear only once between each pair of [Begin ICM Model]/ [End ICM Model] keywords.
 This keyword is only required when using only a part of the matrix or when expanding the matrix.